Where To Buy

-Flex: In the old days before 2010 the Supreme was pretty stiff compared to how it is now..
-The 2010 boot was the first attempt at making the boot soft and in our opinion it was a time for learning.
+Flex: In the old days before 2010 the Supreme was pretty stiff compared to how it is now.
+The 2010 boot was the first attempt at making the boot soft and in our opinion, it was a time for learning.
 This is the only year we won’t back this boot.
 The tongue would fold on a forward lean causing a pressure point on the front part of your ankle which should never happen for a boot of this price.
-In 2011, 2012, and 2013 this issue was fixed with a little stiffer flex and rubber guards on the liner where it use to fold.
-We were skeptical with this tech but after riding it we aren’t any more.
+In 2011, 2012, and 2013 this issue was fixed with a little stiffer flex and rubber guards on the liner where it used to fold.
+We were skeptical with this tech but after riding it we aren’t anymore.
 The 2011 and 2013 are similar in flex and the 2012 is the stiffest of the 3.
-However the 2013 has an insert in the toungue to make it stiffer.
+However, the 2013 has an insert in the tongue to make it stiffer.
 The 2014 is about the same as the 2013 and maybe a little stiffer with the new liner.

 Comfort: The Burton Supreme really fits like a glove and is almost pressure point free on the first day.
-This goes for every year we tried except for 2010 and aside from that one pressure point at the ankle the boot was very comfortable.
-You don’t have to bring your old boots up on the first day like you do with many other new boots because most riders will not have a break in period with them.
-In 2012 the SUPREME has newer tech/design to make this break in period even easier.
+This goes for every year we tried except for 2010 and aside from that one pressure point at the ankle, the boot was very comfortable.
+You don’t have to bring your old boots up on the first day as you do with many other new boots because most riders will not have a break in period with them.
+In 2012 the SUPREME has newer tech/design to make this break in the period even easier.
 2013 isn’t much different.

 Heel Hold: For all Burton boots the heel hold has vastly improved from past years but the Supreme was always pretty awesome when it came to keeping your heels in place.
 Before you needed the J-Bars to completely eliminate heel lift but now you almost don’t need them unless your ankle is really tiny.
 It allows the Burton Boot to cater to many different riders.

 Adjustability: The dual zone lacing system is the best out there.
-The only thing you cant do is individually adjust the top rungs like you can with some traditional lace boots but this is pretty minor because the Supreme’s lacing is so good you won’t really think about that.
+The only thing you can do is individually adjust the top rungs like you can with some traditional lace boots but this is pretty minor because the Supreme’s lacing is so good you won’t really think about that.
 The 2011 and 2012 models laces are much more durable.
 The 2010 Supreme’s laces had to be replaced every 50-70 days but now the new laces are good for at least 100 days without any sign of wear.

-Flex Retention: The ability to keep it’s flex is what makes the Supreme an amazing boot.
+Flex Retention: The ability to keep its flex is what makes the Supreme an amazing boot.
 The combo of the 2014 Liner and the Articulating cuff design makes the Burton Supreme one of the best boots you can have if you ride for 100+ days a year.
 Not many boots keep their flex as long as this does.
 It starts out medium stiff and doesn’t really break down too much after that.
 So there are stiffer boots at first but after 50 days the Burton Supreme will probably be stiffer.

 Response: This boot can adapt to many different conditions depending on how you tighten it.
 The edge to edge response is incredibly predictable.
-The only boot that could have better edge to edge transitioning is the Ion but it’s a coin toss and up to your personal preference.
+The only boot that could have a better edge to edge transitioning is the Ion but it’s a coin toss and up to your personal preference.
 The rebound rods in the boot liners are actually worth mentioning.
 They are supposed to help you transition from edge to edge and it actually works.
-Most womens boots have the lower quality liners in but the Supreme actually has the second best liner Burton makes.
+Most women’s boots have the lower quality liners in but the Supreme actually has the second best liner Burton makes.
 Since this is the top of the line Burton boot we’d like to see their best liner but this will do.

-Traction: This boot’s traction does fine in any type of snow or ice but will not perform as well as the driver x if your hiking back country.
+Traction: This boot’s traction does fine in any type of snow or ice but will not perform as well as the driver x if your hiking backcountry.
 This boot is also really light compared to other boots.

 shock Absorption: The sole cushioning is minimal compared to some of the other boots out there.
 They want more feel but they have made improvements over the last few seasons when it comes to cushioning.
 It’s made to be low to the board and provide shock absorption when needed.
-They aren’t chattery or tough on the feet but they just aren’t super paded.
+They aren’t chattery or tough on the feet but they just aren’t super padded.